HappyChainDevs/happychain/docs/account.md

 When using an injected wallet, the `happyProvider` forwards the request to the injected wallet.
 This is the traditional flow that web3 users are familiar with.

-> When we integrate EIP-4337, things might look a little bit different.
+> Because we support account abstraction through Boops, things might look a little bit different.
 Most wallets don't have
-> built-in EIP-4337 support at the UI level, and so the usual transaction request is replaced by a
+> built-in account abstraction support at the UI level, and so the usual transaction request is replaced by a
-> signing request over a byte string representing an EIP-4337 user operation.
+> signing request over a byte string representing a Boop.
 It's not ideal to not
 > know what you are signing, and so we will display our own pre-confirmation popup before routing
 > the user to his injected wallet.